 There is no single cause for mental illness, but factors can include family history, stress, chronic illness, or brain chemical imbalances.
 Getting professional help will help you with your illness and make you stronger.

-• One final myth: Annual checkups are obsolete.
+One in five American adults will experience a diagnosable mental illness in their lifetime.
+In fact, mental disorders are the leading cause of disability in the Unites States for people ages 15 to 44.
+According to a study published in the journal Lancet, depression can do more physical damage to someone's health than several long-term diseases. - One final myth: Annual checkups are obsolete.
 Having ourselves checked on a regular basis is a vital step and if we all did it, diseases could be prevented or detected at an early stage, when treatment is most effective.
 Why?
 The annual checkup gives us a chance to establish and build a relationship with a doctor — a connection that can prove vital if you are ever ill.
 The annual checkup also gives your doctor a sense of where your health stands from year to year.
 This yearly conversation can also be used as a form of self-monitoring regarding your habits and lifestyle and is one of the most important talks you can have.
 Note: Each annual checkup should be tailored to your own personal needs, your health and your family history.

 No comments: